rupalkhilari/genome-designer/README.md

 `npm run start`

+Please check `package.json` to ensure you have valid versions of globally installed software packages (e.g. node, npm, webpack).

 ### user authentication
 User authentication depends on the Bio/Nano User Platform project, which is currently not open source.
 As a result user authentication is NOT enabled by default when running this application locally.
 Authentication routes and a user object